anolilab/cerebro/README.md

 *prompt* - auto-complete prompts

-*print* - printing pretty colors and tables
+*print* - printing colors and tables

-> Note: In addition, `cerebro` supports expanding your CLI's ecosystem with a robust set of easy-to-write plugins and extensions.
+> Note: In addition, `cerebro` supports expanding your CLI’s ecosystem with a robust set of easy-to-write plugins and extensions.

 ### Addition extensions